-The Harbison-Walker Refractories Company specialized in manufacturing fireproof materials for furnaces and boilers, and these often contained asbestos.
+The Harbison-Walker Refractories Company used asbestos in fireproof materials for furnaces and boilers.
 Asbestos exposure led to thousands of lawsuits and expensive settlements.
 Halliburton, the parent company of Harbison-Walker, formed a multi-billion dollar asbestos trust to handle compensation for victims.

 Harbison-Walker Refractory Company changed its name in 2015, becoming HarbisonWalker International.
 This most recent name change consolidated the company’s multiple brands, including Harbison-Walker Refractories Company, North American Refractories Company, and A.P.
 Green Refractories Company.

 The company currently manufactures refractory products in seventeen locations in North America and two facilities in Indonesia and the United Kingdom.

 They provide refractory and fire safety products for a variety of industries, including iron, steel, glass, power, petroleum, and chemicals.
 None of Harbison-Walker’s products contain asbestos today.

 The original company, called Star Fire Brick Company, was founded in 1865 near Pittsburgh, Pennsylvania.
 Ten years later, the name was changed to Harbison-Walker Refractories Company.

 - Throughout its long history, Harbison-Walker has focused on producing refractory products, a range of materials designed to withstand high-temperature environments.
 It grew rapidly during the Industrial Revolution of the 19th century when industry demand for furnaces was high.

 - Because refractory products are designed to withstand high temperatures, they were long made with asbestos.
 Harbison-Walker used asbestos for decades.